Land Use Planning Services

 Interactive County of Simcoe Map

-The County of Simcoe has a tool that lets you look up your address, use measurement tools, and locate property lines.
+The County of Simcoe has a tool that enables users to look up an address, use measurement tools, and locate property lines.
 The location of private property lines, survey stakes, and dealing with related matters is not the Town of Collingwood's responsibility.
 Property owners are responsible for their property lines, including when building fences or additions.
-Property owners may wish to consult with a lawyer or surveyor or the Land Registry Office in Barrie.
+Property owners may wish to consult with a lawyer, surveyor, or the Onland Registry Office in Barrie.

-Short-Term Accommodation is allowed within home occupation when the provisions for a Bed and Breakfast are met.
+The definition of Short-Term Accommodation is renting anything less than 30 days.
+Short-Term occupation is allowed in an Owner-Occupied Bed and Breakfast and the provisions of the Zoning By-law are met.
 The Collingwood Zoning By-law speaks to the provisions (regulations) required to offer temporary lodging for less than 30 consecutive calendar days or less, throughout all or any part of a calendar day.

-The online application refered to as Airbnb is not affiiated with the rules and or regulations of the Town of Collingwood.
-It is a stand alone product.
+The online application referred to as Airbnb is not affiliated with the rules and or regulations of the Town of Collingwood.
+It is a stand-alone web-based product.

 A Place to Grow